dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_satellite.rst

 Nonlinear Solver Formulation
 ----------------------------

-This formulation makes use of a :class:`dwave.optimization.Model.list` variable to eliminate the need for the binary variables in the MIP formulation encoding the order of the satellites.
+This formulation makes use of a :meth:`~dwave.optimization.model.Model.list` variable to eliminate the need for the binary variables in the MIP formulation encoding the order of the satellites.
 To introduce continuous variables in the model, the :class:`~dwave.optimization.symbols.LinearProgram` class is used.